Last Updated on July 14, 2022 by Jay

 Let’s start off by setting the stage for this task.
 Imagine that you manage a list of clients’ weekly invoice reports.
 Each week, your company’s invoicing system generates 1 report (in Excel) per client, saved in a folder named after the client’s name.
-See below screenshots for detail.
+See the below screenshots for detail.

-Instead of having 1 invoice file in each client folder, we want to move all the Excel files into one folder, let’s call this folder “week_1”.
+Instead of having 1 invoice file in each client folder, we want to move all the Excel files into one single folder, let’s call this folder “week_1”.
 Due to the identical naming of the individual Excel files “invoice.xlsx”, we can’t just copy and paste them all into the same folder.
-Also, do you really want to copy/paste by hand for 59 times?
+Also, do you really want to copy&paste by hand for 59 times?

 Here’s what we’ll do.
 We will move each of the “invoice.xlsx” file into a folder called “week_1”, then rename that Excel file by adding the corresponding client name.
 For example, client_1’s invoice file will be renamed to “client_1_invoice.xlsx”.